Gothic-Modding-Community/gmc/docs/GothicVDFS.md

 # GothicVDFS

-Gothic VDFSis still the most popular VDFS tool.
+Gothic VDFS is still the most popular VDFS tool.
 It was created by NicoDE.

 ## Download